-Equation 1: Sodium sulfite

-$$(Na_2SO_3)$$

-scavenges O_2 by reacting with it to form sodium sulfate (Na_2SO_4) .
+Equation 1: Sodium sulfite (Na_2SO_3) scavenges O_2 by reacting with it to form sodium sulfate (Na_2SO_4) .

-To determine if chemical hypoxia using SSI is a reliable and non-toxic way to induce hypoxia for physiological studies on multicellular animals, we examined the effects of prolonged (Experiment 1) and acute (Experiment 2) SSI exposure on a sea anemone, Exaiptasia diaphana (Rapp, 1829), a common marine model organism.
+To determine if chemical hypoxia using SSI is a reliable and non-toxic way to induce hypoxia for physiological studies on multicellular animals, we examined the effects of prolonged (Experiment 1) and acute (Experiment 2) SSI exposure on a sea anemone, Exaiptasia diaphana (Rapp 1829), a common marine model organism.
 To examine potential toxicity from the SSI itself, we decoupled the effects of exposure to the salt itself and the hypoxia it induces, by vigorously aerating all of the treatments, to ensure we overcompensated for any O_2 that was scavenged as quickly as possible.
-Exaiptasia diaphana is a popular and practical model used for stony corals, and therefore very relevant in climate change biology research (Roberty et al., 2024).
-Furthermore, E. diaphana possesses a symbiotic relationship with photosynthetic dinoflagellates (Roberty et al., 2024), making it a representative species for the ones that could benefit the most from the experimental use of SSI instead of nitrogen hypoxia.
-This also allowed us to examine a variety of common performance indicators related to both animal and algal health, including the anemone's metabolic rates and critical thermal limits and the algae's photosynthetic efficiency, cell density and reproductive rate.
+Exaiptasia diaphana is a popular and practical model used for stony corals, and therefore very relevant in climate change biology research (Roberty et al. 2024).
+Furthermore, E. diaphana possesses a symbiotic relationship with photosynthetic dinoflagellates (Roberty et al. 2024), making it a representative species for those that could benefit the most from the experimental use of SSI instead of nitrogen hypoxia.
+This also allowed us to examine a variety of common performance indicators related to both animal and algal health, including the anemone's metabolic rates (Svoboda and Porrmann 1980) and critical thermal limits (Laetz and Verberk 2024) and the algae's photosynthetic efficiency (Schreiber 2004), cell density and reproductive rate (e.g. Suharsono and Brown 1992; Wilkerson et al. 1988).
+Each of these metrics has been previously established as an indicator of anemone and algae performance when in symbiosis.